A Beginner’s Guide to Soccer

 Fouls

-A referee monitors the entire game and ensures all players play safely.
 A player’s responsibility is to simply play the game of soccer and avoid pushing, kicking, jumping, tripping, striking, or holding an opponent.

-Otherwise, you will commit a foul, and as a result, the referee will award the opposing team a free direct kick.
-If the foul occurs within the penalty box, the referee may show present a yellow card (this rarely happens at the youth level but we’ve seen it happen once or twice) and award the offensive team a penalty kick.
+If the foul occurs within the penalty box, the referee may give you a yellow card (this rarely happens at the youth level but we’ve seen it happen once or twice) and award the offensive team a penalty kick.

 Soccer Positions for Beginners

-Soccer positions depend on various factors, such as the players’ age group and competition level.
 For example, young players should try almost every role and learn about each position.
 This allows the youth player to taste certain positions and choose one that best fits their skills.

 A goalkeeper’s job is to block the shots from the offensive team and defend the goal.
 Likewise, defenders protect the ball from reaching the goal box.